arempe93/sexy_nhl_stats/README.md

 ```
 rake db:reset
 ```
-will clear your entire database and run ```"/lib/pull_all.rb"``` which in turn will run ```"/lib/pullers/pull_teams.rb", "/lib/pullers/pull_games.rb", and "/lib/pullers/pull_database.rb"``` in that order.
+will clear your entire database and run ```/lib/pull_all.rb``` which in turn will run ```/lib/pullers/pull_teams.rb```, ```/lib/pullers/pull_games.rb```, and ```/lib/pullers/pull_database.rb``` in that order.
+The last thing run will be ```/lib/divisions.rb``` which just tells the database to which division each team belongs.

-pull_teams.rb: Populate Teams table with every NHL team and relevant information. pull_games.rb: Populate Games table with every NHL game *that has been played so far*. pull_database.rb: Where all the magic happens.
++ pull_teams.rb: Populate Teams table with every NHL team and relevant information.
++ pull_games.rb: Populate Games table with every NHL game *that has been played so far*.
+Also responsible for updating team records with proper win/loss information.
++ pull_database.rb: Where all the magic happens.
 Starts by finding all skaters, and goalies to play in a particular game, then logs their stats for that specific game.
 Because everything happens on a per game basis, all stats are recorded based on the game, not a sum or lump total for the season.